 The IRA provided that the new rules would only take effect for projects that begin construction 60 days after guidance is published.
-Notice 2021-61 was published on Nov.
-30, so the requirements will apply to projects that begin construction on or after Jan.
-30, 2023.
+Notice 2022-61 was published on Nov.
+30, 2022 so the requirements will apply to projects that began construction on or after Jan.
+29, 2023.

 Grant Thornton Insight

 Projects that begin construction before Jan.
-30 can generally still qualify for the full credit rates (and full Section 179D deduction) without meeting the requirements.
-So, taxpayers have some incentive to establish that construction has begun in the next 60 days, as the requirements will add costs and compliance burdens to projects.
+29 can generally still qualify for the full credit rates (and full Section 179D deduction) without meeting the requirements.
+So, taxpayers have some incentive to establish that construction began before Jan 29, as the requirements will add costs and compliance burdens to projects.
 The notice generally relies on existing guidance for establishing that construction has begun, which can include paying or incurring as little as 5% of the costs, discussed more below.

 The prevailing wage and apprenticeship rules generally require a minimum wage for certain workers on a project and a minimum percentage of hours to be performed by qualified apprentices.
 The rules have long been imposed on infrastructure projects receiving federal funding, but have never before been applied to tax credits.
 The IRS guidance leans heavily on existing Department of Labor (DOL) rules.
 Projects that do not meet the requirements will generally only qualify for a credit rate of one-fifth of the full amount available.
 The maximum $5 per square foot Section 179D deduction is also cut by one-fifth if the rules are not met.

-The following incentives must meet both the prevailing wage and apprenticeship requirements in order to receive the full amounts if construction begins on or after Jan.
-30, 2023:
+To receive the full credit amount for the following incentives, taxpayers must meet both the prevailing wage and apprenticeship requirements for the time periods specified if construction began after Jan.
+29, 2023:

-- Section 45Y - Clean electricity production credit (replaces Section 45 in 2026)
+- Section 45Y - Clean electricity production credit which replaces the Section 45 credit in 2026 (during construction and 10 years after PIS)

-- Section 48E - Clean electricity investment credit (replaces Section 48 in 2026)
+- Section 48E - Clean electricity investment credit which replaces the Section 48 credit in 2026 (during construction and five years after PIS)

-The wage and apprenticeship requirements must be met effective on the date of enactment for the following credits:
+The wage and apprenticeship requirements must be met effective on the date of enactment and for the specified time periods for the following credits:

-The prevailing wage rules require taxpayers to ensure a minimum prevailing wage is paid to all laborers and contractors employed in the construction, alteration or repair of a facility, property, a project or equipment, either by the taxpayer or a contractor or subcontractor of the taxpayer.
-The wages must be paid both during the construction of the facility and for any repairs or alterations 10 years after the facility is placed in service.
+The prevailing wage rules generally require taxpayers to ensure a minimum prevailing wage is paid to all laborers and contractors employed in the construction, alteration or repair of a facility, property, a project or equipment, either by the taxpayer or a contractor or subcontractor of the taxpayer.

 The IRS guidance provides that the prevailing wage is determined under the DOL rules under Subchapter IV of Chapter 31 of Title 40.
 DOL publishes a list of prevailing wages based on the geographic area, type of construction, and labor classification on www.sam.gov.
 If there is no listed labor classification applicable, then taxpayers must rely on DOL rules for requesting a rate.
 This procedure requires taxpayers to contact the DOL Wage and Hour Division via email at IRAprevailingwage@dol.gov and provide the type of facility, facility location, proposed labor classifications, proposed prevailing wage rates, job descriptions and duties, and any rationale for the proposed classifications.